CodeYourFuture/immersive-go-course/projects/cli-files/README.md

 ## Objectives:

+- Make a go program from scratch
 - Use go build/go install/go get etc
-- Understand what a process is & the basics of process - lifecycle
+- Describe the basics of a process and process lifecycle
 - Accept arguments on the CLI
 - Open, read (and close) files from CLI arguments
 - Reading directories for files